buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 If Patrons are the source of magic, it is only the application of ancient rites and formulas that allows this raw energy to manifest in a form and expression that we call a spell.

-Every user of magic has one or more **Spellbooks**; don' \*\*t just think of a large ancient tome bound in leather, different cultures have developed over time the ability to inscribe spell runes on cards, staves, stone slabs, tattoos... make your choice when you create the character.
+Every user of magic has one or more **Spellbooks**; don' \*\*t just think of a large ancient tome bound in leather; different cultures have developed over time the ability to inscribe spell runes on cards, staves, stone slabs, tattoos... make your choice when you create the character.
 This choice will not prevent you from copying spells from differently made **Spellbooks**; it will always be easy for you (Arcana check DC 12) to recognize if you are facing a Spellbook of some kind.

 A new character with Magic Proficiency 1 will have a Spellbook with a certain list of spells.
 In this Spellbook are present a number of Cantrips equal to their ability modifier for spells +2 (with a minimum of 4 Cantrips) and a number of first-level spells also equal to the same modifier, with a minimum of 4.

-Each spell occupies a number of pages in the Spellbook equal to its level, with a minimum of one, **copying a page of spell** takes 1 hour of work and 10 gp of precious inks.
+Each spell occupies a number of pages in the Spellbook equal to its level, with a minimum of one; **copying a page of a spell** takes 1 hour of work and 10 gp of precious inks.

 A Spellbook (book) costs 5 gp per page.